 All students are issued an identification card.
-Students are encouraged to carry their ID cards daily.
-Students will need identification cards for the Learning Center, school buses, swipe card for lunch.
+Students are required to carry their ID cards daily.
+Students may need identification cards for the Learning Center, school buses, swipe card for lunch.
 Students who have lost their ID cards and use them to purchase lunch may report to the main office for assistance.
-Replacements can be bought through the Learning Commons for \$5.00.
+Replacements can be obtained through the Learning Commons.